Sujal-SM/Retail-store-sample-app/README.md

 6. EKS Auto Mode — Dynamically manages node provisioning.
 7. DevSecOps Tools — Security scanning integrated into the CI/CD pipeline (e.g., Trivy, Checkov).

+💡 This is an automated application integrating DevSecOps, Terraform, Docker, GitOps, ArgoCD, and EKS Cluster.
+Kubernetes manifests will be generated using Helm, which acts as a package manager for Kubernetes.